• Skip to main content

 Brighton is one of the most difficult and expensive places in the UK to rent a home, only just behind London and Oxford.
 While that’s not great news for people who rent it means Brighton landlords are unlikely to be short of tenants.

-Brighton is one of the most popular locations in the country for Airbnb rentals.
-Around 30% of all rooms here are provided through Airbnb.
-So this could be an opportunity to consider for enterprising landlords.
+Brighton is one of the most popular locations in the country for Airbnb rentals, with a very high occupancy rate.
+So this could be an opportunity for more enterprising landlords to consider.

 If you’re thinking of getting into the HMO business you need to know that Brighton and Hove City Council has an Article 4 Direction covering some areas and is looking to extend the areas covered.
 So you may need planning permission to turn a house into an HMO or shared house.